zikula/core/docs/Setup/Upgrade.md

 - MySQL databases will have been recoded from `utf8` to `utf8mb4`.
   - old copies of `app/config/config.yml` may have contained a reference to `doctrine.dbal.connections.default.charset` but this is removed.
-- Double check fontawesome icons in your menu module options.
+- Double check FontAwesome icons in your menu module options.
 An attempt has been made to correct them, but manual correction may be required.
+You can lookup icon name changes between FontAwesome version 4 and 5 [at this page](https://fontawesome.com/how-to-use/on-the-web/setup/upgrading-from-version-4#name-changes).